0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/live-example-of-pbc-as-second-layer.md

 ## Casting secret votes on the PBC contract

-1. Go to [https://browser.testnet.partisiablockchain.com/contracts/03c3b8c99b05417e431ca79296e8ec6b7bf7398276?tab=transactions](https://browser.testnet.partisiablockchain.com/contracts/03c3b8c99b05417e431ca79296e8ec6b7bf7398276?tab=transactions). _If the deployed contract is expired you need to_ [deploy a new example](how-to-deploy-your-second-layer-solution.md) _to test the live solution_.
+1. Go to [https://browser.testnet.partisiablockchain.com/contracts/03e5161cd8d3aa2de10392c5bb9607f68916158a45?tab=transactions](https://browser.testnet.partisiablockchain.com/contracts/03e5161cd8d3aa2de10392c5bb9607f68916158a45?tab=transactions).
+If the deployed contract is expired you need to [deploy a new example](how-to-deploy-your-second-layer-solution.md) to test the live solution.
 2. Press the “Cast Vote” button to input your secret vote.
    Choose the "True" option for casting a "yes" vote, or the "False" option for casting a "no" vote.
    Press the "Submit" button to send the secret vote.